ReSearchITEng/kubeadm-playbook/README.md

 - kubeadm is the only official tool specialized to install k8s

 ### CONS:
-- no HA: for now but planned.
 - during deployment requires internet access.
 Changes can be done to support situations when there is no internet.
 Should anyone be interested, I can give suggestions how (also see gluster project for hints).

 ## Prerequisites:
 - ansible min.
-2.1 (but higher is recommeneded.
-Tested up to current 2.5)
+2.3 (but higher is recommeneded.
+Tested on current 2.5)
 - For a perfect experience, one should at least define a wildcard dns subdomain, to easily access the ingresses.
 The wildcard can pointed to the master (as it's quaranteed to exists).
 Note: dashboard will by default use the master machine, but also deploy under the provided domain (in parallel, only additional ingress rule)
 - if docker_setup is True, it will also attempt to define your docker and set it up with overlay2 storage driver (one needs CentOS 7.4+)
+- it will set required kernel modules (if desired)
 - if one needs ceph(rook) persistent storage, disks or folders should be prepared and properly sized (e.g. /storage/rook)

 ## This playbook will:
 * pre-sanity: docker sanity
+* kernel modules (load & setup for every restart)
 * Install ntp (to keep time in sync within cluster) (control via `group_vars/all`)
 * Install the kubeadm repo
 * Install kubeadm, kubelet, kubernetes-cni, and kubectl
-* Disable SELinux :disappointed: (current prerequisite of kubeadm) (control via `group_vars/all`)
+* If desired, manipulate SELinux setting (control via `group_vars/all`)
 * Set kubelet `--cgroup-driver=systemd` , swap-off, and many other settings required by kubelet to work (control via `group_vars/all`)
 * Reset activities (like kubeadm reset, unmount of `/var/lib/kubelet/*` mounts, ip link delete cbr0, cni0 , etc.) - important for reinstallations.
 * Initialize the cluster on master with `kubeadm init`
 * Install user specified pod network from `group_vars/all` (flannel, calico, weave, etc)
-* Join the nodes to the cluster with 'kubeadm join'
+* Join the nodes to the cluster with 'kubeadm join' and full set of params.
 * Install helm
 * Install nginx ingress controller via helm (control via `group_vars/all`)
 * Install kubernetes dashboard (via helm)
 * Installs any listed helm charts in the config (via helm)
 * Installs any yaml listed in the config
-* Planned: Install prometheus via Helm (control via `group_vars/all`)
+* Planned: Install prometheus via Helm (control via `group_vars/all`) -> prometheus operator helm chart is expected soon,
 * Sanity: checks if nodes are ready and if all pods are running, and provides details of the cluster.
 * when enabled, it will create ceph storage cluster using rook operator
 * when enabled, it will create vsphere persistent storage class and all required setup.
 Please fill in vcenter u/p/url,etc `group_vars/all`, and follow all initial steps there.
 * it will define a set of handy aliases

 NOTE: It does support **http_proxy** configuration cases.
 Simply update the your proxy in the group_vars/all.
-This has been tested with **RHEL&CentOS 7.3-7.5 and Ubuntu 16.04** and **Kubernetes v1.6.1 - v1.10.1**
+This has been tested with **RHEL&CentOS 7.3-7.5 and Ubuntu 16.04** and **Kubernetes v1.6.1 - v1.11.3**
 In general, keep the kube* tools at the same minor version with the desired k8s cluster. (e.g. For installing k8s v1.7 one must also use kubeadm 1.7 (kubeadm limitation).)
 FYI, higher kube* are usually supported with 1 minor version older cluster (e.g. kube[adm/ctl/let] 1.8.* accepts kubernetes cluster 1.7.*).